 In the following chapters 5 and 6, Wall shows the positive effects that child suffrage has on the one hand for young people themselves, and on the other hand for society as a whole.
 Governments would be prompted to pay more attention to the interests and experiences of children and would have to make an effort to make their actions understandable to young people.
-In this way, young people would not only gain more political influence, but would also "grow politically" (p.
-119) and gain dignity themselves.
-The objection that the right to participate in elections would harm children inadmissibly equates this right with the right to work, marry or have sexual intercourse.
-Adults would also benefit from children's participation in elections, as they would gain "a more complex and realistic understanding of their society" (p.
+In this way, young people would not only gain more political influence, but it would also benefit their 'political growth' (p.
+119) and they would gain dignity themselves.
+The objection that the right to participate in elections would harm children inadmissibly equates this right with the right to work, marry or have sexual relations.
+Adults would also benefit from children's participation in elections, as they would gain 'more complex and realistic understandings of their society' (p.
 148).
 It would make children as well as other underprivileged groups more visible and thus make it easier for them to see themselves as part of society.

 However, Wall also sees the need not only to aim for children's participation in elections, but also to reflect on the different forms and theories of democracy.
-He argues for a theory he calls "reconstructive" (p.
+He argues for a theory he calls 'reconstructive' (p.
 162).
-In contrast to the liberal tradition of democracy, which assumes people as isolated individuals and limits itself to occasional voting, it would be about taking people's daily experiences of being dependent on each other more seriously and enabling them to be present in political life.
-Elections would then not be understood as a simple expression of particular interests, but as "a mechanism to make governments accountable to the people" (p.
+In contrast to the liberal tradition of democracy, which assumes people as isolated individuals and limits these to occasional voting, it would be about taking people's daily experiences of being dependent on each other more seriously and enabling them to be present in political life.
+Elections would then not be understood as a simple expression of particular interests, but as 'a mechanism for holding governments accountable to the people' (p.
 166).
 This would also make it easier to imagine children's participation in elections, as they would not only be seen as dependent on adults, but in an interdependent relationship with them.

-In the concluding chapter 7 and in a manifesto, Wall justifies why he advocates the "proxy-claim right to vote".
-By this he means "that every person in a democracy has a proxy-claim right to vote from birth until death, which they can also claim for themselves whenever they want" (p.
+In the concluding chapter 7 and in a manifesto, Wall justifies why he advocates the 'proxy-claim vote'.
+By this he means 'that every person in a democracy is provided a proxy vote from birth to death that they can also claim to exercise for themselves at any point they desire' (p.
 171; italics in original).
-This type of children's right to vote, usually referred to in German as the "right to vote from birth", provides for its proxy exercise by parents or other guardians until such time as young people wish to claim it for themselves.
+This type of children's right to vote, usually referred to in German as the 'right to vote from birth', provides a proxy (parents or other guardians) to exercise the vote until the young person wishes to claim it for her- or himself.
 Since no specific minimum age is set, it is not a lowering of the voting age.
-Wall justifies this form of suffrage by arguing that it implies the "highest possible accountability of [political] representatives" (p.
-171) and the "highest possible empowerment of people on their own terms" (p.
+Wall justifies this form of suffrage by arguing that it implies the 'maximum possible accountability of representatives to the people' (p.
+171) and the 'maximum possible empowerment of the people on their own terms' (p.
 172).
-This idea learns "from children that the people or the demos in a democracy are not simply independent but profoundly interdependent" (p.
+This idea 'learns from children that the people or demos in a democracy are not merely independent but deeply interdependent' (p.
 173).
-As "interdependent law" it takes into account this "more complex human reality" (p.
+As an 'interdependent right' it takes into account this 'more complex human reality' (p.
 173).
-Instead of treating children as mini-adults, it unites "children and adults along the same interdependent spectrum of choice" (p.
-180) and "instead of a competition between interests of individuals" it enables "a process of shared social responsiveness".
+Instead of treating children as mini-adults, it unites 'children and adults along the same interdependent voting spectrum' (p.
+181) and instead of 'a competition among the interests of individuals' it enables 'a process of shared social responsiveness' (p.
+182).

-(S. 182).